Product was successfully added to your shopping cart.

 Product was successfully added to your comparison list.

 There are many reasons for choosing to make yogurt using non-dairy milk: a vegan diet, allergies to dairy, or a restricted diet.
-Whatever the reason, non-dairy milks can be cultured into yogurt, with some care.
+Regardless of the reason, non-dairy milks can be cultured into yogurt, with some care.

 While non-dairy milk will culture without a thickening agent, it usually will not set.
-To produce a spoonable, fairly thick yogurt, choose a thickener that meets your dietary needs.
+To create a spoonable, fairly thick yogurt, you'll need to choose a thickener that meets your dietary needs.

-To make a completely dairy-free yogurt, our Vegan Yogurt Starter is an excellent choice.
+To make a completely dairy-free yogurt recipes, our Vegan Yogurt Starter is an excellent choice.
 If a small amount of dairy is tolerable, other dairy-based yogurt starters may be used, as long as a pasteurized dairy mother culture is maintained.

-Our staff have developed these non-dairy milk yogurt recipes, using our Vegan Yogurt Starter and different thickeners.
+Our Cultures for Health team has developed these non-dairy milk yogurt recipes, using our Vegan Yogurt Starter and different thickeners.
 Choose one of our recipes or create your own combination of non-dairy milk, thickener, and starter culture.